Hickatee: Interaction with humans

-D. mawii has been hunted for food for millennia.
+Dermatemys mawii has been hunted for food for millennia.
 Archaeologists have recovered the remains of what appear to be Ancient Mayan feasts, wherein large numbers of turtles were roasted.
 Such remains are also found in areas, such as the eastern and northern Yucatán, where the species is not believed to occur today.
-This could be due to import during Mayan times, or represent a distribution it is now extirpated from, or modern scientists simply haven't looked properly here.
+This could be due to import during Mayan times, or represent a distribution it is now extirpated from, or modern scientists simply have not looked properly here.
 A 2011 study of the mtDNA of extant populations throughout the range of this species indicated that the population was likely highly impacted during Mayan times, and may have even been extirpated from certain areas, only to be restocked from other waterways.
 The mitochondrial divergences likely represent hydrological reproductive barriers between populations that may have existed for up to three million years, but there is an absence of a clear phylogeographical pattern between the lineages and the collection localities, with different mitochondrial lineages interspersed amongst each other, which shows probable large-scale gene flow between populations.
 This can be explained by colonisation of the area by imported animals.
 Haplotype diversity was furthermore found to be quite low in some populations, which was explained as likely the result of bottlenecks resulting from over-harvesting during Mayan followed by population expansions.
 A later genetic study refined this story and largely supported it, but proposed alternate explanations.
 Bottlenecks were not found to be caused by recent hunting pressure in this study (see genetics section above).
 According to a study by Götz which looked at the contents of different kitchen middens in the Yucatán, it is clear that although all species of turtles were eaten, D. mawii was a luxury product of the elites.
 Some time later, in the mid-16th century, Spanish explorers of the Gulf Coast of Mexico relate that turtles were a common meal for them there.

 The turtles were also used for warfare by the Mayans, the carapace being used as a shield by Mayan warriors.

 Today the turtle remains much loved as a traditional feast food in the Tabasco community, where it is considered a mark of cultural identity.
 D. mawii is primarily prepared for the religious festivities of Lent and Semana Santa.

 In Belize these turtles are a culturally important food and popularly served as a traditional dish especially around the festivities of Easter, Christmas and La Ruta Maya, which is a canoe race in March attended by many people.
 A recipe from the 1950s or 1960s advises pouring boiling water over the chopped pieces of hickatee to remove the thin skin, seasoning the meat with thyme, black pepper, onion, garlic and vinegar and letting it marinate overnight, cooking in hot oil, mixing with coconut cream and serving with rice.

 In the Petén highlands of Guatemala it is the most esteemed turtle because of its delicious flesh.